Get the latest on visiting the Lake District, last minute deals, and tips for your next visit, right in your inbox >

 If you want to take a closer look at the cave, you can walk down to it via a path through the surrounding woodland.

-2. Scramble and swim
+2. Scramble and swim at the Coppermines waterfall

 A favourite with wild swimmers in the know, and only a shortish hike from the centre of Coniston, the Coppermines waterfall is a magical little place with a small pool of crystal-clear turquoise water to take the plunge in – the only tricky bit is the final scramble down to it, which is probably why it’s remained a bit of a hidden gem for so long.